4/29/2025

 Analyst, DNB Markets

 Excellent.
-And one more question on the slightly more detailed.
-When you obviously done very good work on working capital in the old infrastructure, is there anything to do on the H and Y side on that part?
-Or are the at efficient that you were thought of to pay towards the end?
+And one more question on slightly more of the details.
+You've obviously done very good work on working capital in the old infrastructure.
+Is there anything to do on the HMY side on that part or were they as efficient as you were, so to say, towards the end?

 speaker

-No, but I think if you go back and look at the, I mean, the numbers that we are presenting, you can see that ITAB have historically had a higher profit level.
+No, but I think if you go back and look at the numbers that we are presenting, you can see that ITAB have historically had a higher profit level.
 So if you turn that into efficiency, I would say that ITAB have probably been a little bit more efficient.
-On the other side, H and Y legacy have been stronger in driving organic growth.
-And we all know that ITAB came from a position where profit devils were not so good.
+On the other side, HNY legacy have been stronger in driving organic growth.
+And we all know that ITAB came from a position where profit levels were not so good.
 So it's been a lot of work because you need to stay competitive in front of the customers.
 You need to deliver more value.
 And at the same time, you need to improve your profits so you can invest in the future.
-I think what, I mean, the synergies will not just come from the H and Y side of the business, the legacy H and Y. So we are one group, we're one company.
+I think the synergies will not just come from the HNY side of the business, the legacy HNY.
+We are one group.
+We are one company.
 We are integrating.
-The synergies will come, sorry if I'm repeating myself, but the synergies will come from that we are doubling our procurement portfolio.
+The synergies will come.
+Sorry if I'm repeating myself, but the synergies will come from that we are doubling our procurement portfolio.
 So it will come from purchasing.
 It will come from efficiencies in SG&A, of course.
-And it will also come from cross-selling opportunities that we get, that the combined customer portfolio get access to more capabilities from ITAB side, more solutions, and that will drive positive effects, commercially as well.
-So those are the sources of this.
-So, and that will come from the combined group.
-It's not coming from, I would say, single parts of the group.
-But we see that there are room for improvements for the combined group in territories like France and Turkey.
-There are room for improvement in regions in Europe like UK.
-So we are focusing on those areas.
-And then there's also room for improvement, I would say, in North America and in South America.
-So, and we are working on all of this, of course.
-Like we have the last couple of years.
+And it will also come from cross-selling opportunities that we get. um that the combined customer portfolio get access to more capabilities from itad side more solutions and that will drive positive effects commercially as well so those are the sources of of this so and that will come from the combined group it's not coming from i would say single parts of the group but but we see that there are there are room for improvements for for the combined group in territories like france and turkey there are room for improvement in in regions in europe like uk so we are focusing on those areas and then there's also room for improvement i would say in in north america and in and in south america And we are working on all of this, of course, like we have the last couple of years.
 To continuously become a little bit better every year is our goal.
 But we want to remind people about the size of the acquisition and the complexity that comes with it.
 And also then that we see that so far everything is playing out according to our plan.

 speaker